Skip to content

 There are so many factors to consider.
 Here are some useful tips for your apartment search:

-• Set your top priorities realistically and stick to them.
+• Set your priorities realistically and stick to them.

 • Get a second opinion.
-Ask a friend, relative, or co-worker to review the listing or even view the apartment with you.
+Ask friends, relatives or work colleagues to check the offer or view the flat with you.

-• Spend some time in the neighborhood.
-Check out the local supermarket, bakery, farmers market.
-Go to a local café and talk it up with some locals.
+• Spend some time in the neighbourhood.
+Take a look at the local supermarket, bakery or farmers' market.
+Go to a local café and chat with the locals.

-• Better yet, try to connect with the previous tenant or other residents in the building.
+• Even better: Try to get in touch with the previous tenants or other residents of the building.

-• How difficult will the move-in be?
-Get a rough cost estimate from a moving company.
+• How difficult will it be to move in?
+If necessary, obtain a rough cost estimate from a moving company.

 Time to make an offer - Mietanbot